UMass Chemistry Bridge Program

 • The Bridge program is open to U.S. citizens, permanent residents, and persons enrolled in the DACA program.

 • Prospective students will have completed a bachelor’s degree in chemistry, biochemistry, chemical engineering, or closely related field by time of matriculation (fall semester), and have not enrolled/been accepted in a Chemistry graduate program.

 How to Apply: The ACS Bridge Program has a common web site and application form, hosted on the Inclusive Graduate Education Network (IGEN) web site.
 IGEN shares the goal of increasing the participation of Black, Latinx and Indigenous students in physical sciences doctoral programs.
 IGEN distributes student application information to universities hosting Bridge opportunities.

-UMass-Amherst will consider completed applications submitted to IGEN by the April 1st application deadline, and will invite semi-finalists for video interviews to the Bridge Fellowships shortly after April 15.
+UMass-Amherst will consider completed applications submitted to IGEN by the application deadline, and will invite semi-finalists for video interviews to the Bridge Fellowships shortly after.
 Finalists for the Bridge program will be offered admission on or before April 25.

 What do I need to apply to the Bridge Program?